 12 -- Rotate Turret, By Hand, until this Station is Under Ram.
 Fire Shotpins In.

-13 -- Hop-Up on Table and lay on your Belly again.
+13 -- Jump-Up on Table and lay on your Belly again.
 Support Upper Tool with a Couple of Fingers, pull-out the Separator, and Lower Tool.
-Again, When my Tools will Not Mate from Miss-Alignment, with the Light-Pattern I can Easily see Problem.
+Again, When my Tools will Not Mate from Miss-Alignment, with the Light-Pattern I can Easily See Problem.

 There is Bright "Light" on Side of Punch & Die

 And it is "Dark" on Opposite Side of Punch & Die where they are

 Overlapping & Hitting with Too-Little Die Clearance, which Stops the Light.

 Move Die Base Forward & Backward, Left & Right, Until Tool will Fall-In to Die.